novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-111.md

 Because for the butterfly effect to counter the foreign exchange crisis, there needed to be many unexpectedly successful companies like this.

-"This could be fun.
-I wonder how 【Aejeong Group】 will change."
+'This could be fun.
+I wonder how 【Aejeong Group】 will change.'

 A unique smile spread across Lee Hyun-woo's face.